TMJ Treatment

 Treating TMJ Disorders

-First, schedule an appointment with our board-certified surgeon, Dr. Nestor Karas.
+First, schedule an appointment with our board-certified surgeons, Dr. Nestor Karas and Dr. Brad Williams.
 At your first visit, he will examine your jaw and take 3D scans using our advanced digital scanning technology.
-As with any procedure, we offer several anesthesia and sedation options to help you feel as comfortable as possible, and Dr. Karas will discuss these with you.
+As with any procedure, we offer several anesthesia and sedation options to help you feel as comfortable as possible, and Dr. Karas or Dr. Williams will discuss these with you.

 Our team will walk you through your options and guide you through every step of your oral surgery journey.
 It is our goal to help you improve your oral health and quality of life by relieving pain and discomfort.
 If you have a TMJ disorder or would like to explore your treatment options, please contact our office in Walnut Creek, CA, today.